bxtshit/mempool-drv/README.md

 :clown_face:

-(creds to realcompiled on discord for the following files, btw this is dtc asf)
+(creds to realcompiled on discord for the following files, btw if you need drivers contact him ;)